-The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in February 2014 and June 2014.
+The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2014.
 Both the G1X Mark II and the FZ1000 are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 13 megapixels, whereas the Panasonic provides 20 MP.

-An illustration of the physical size and weight of the Canon G1 X Mark II and the Panasonic FZ1000 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G1 X Mark II and the Panasonic FZ1000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably larger (58 percent) than the Canon G1 X Mark II.
 Moreover, the FZ1000 is substantially heavier (50 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the FZ1000 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G1X Mark II was launched at a somewhat lower price (by 11 percent) than the FZ1000, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Panasonic FZ1000 an one-inch sensor.
 The sensor area in the FZ1000 is 56 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 2.7.
 The sensor in the G1X Mark II has a native 4:3 aspect ratio, while the one in the FZ1000 offers a 3:2 aspect.